sjhhh3/Website/readme.md

 http://duxxi.me

-My personal website developing code.
+My personal website source code.
 Constructed by Django, SQLite, HTML, Bootstrap css.
 Deployed at Ubuntu 16.04, DigitalOcean.
 Let me know if you have any questions.